Prince Rostislav Alexandrovich of Russia: Family

-His first wife, Princess Alexandra, as a member of the House of Galitzine, descended from Sophia Palaiologina and Ivan III of Russia.
+His first wife, Princess Alexandra, as a member of the House of Galitzine.
 Princess Alexandra was a direct descendant of sisters Anastasia Romanova, the wife of Prince Boris Mikhailovich Lykov-Obolenskiy, one of the Seven Boyars of 1610, and Marfa Romanova, the wife of Prince Boris Keybulatovich Tcherkasskiy.
 Anastasia and Marfa were the daughters of Nikita Romanovich (Никита Романович; born c.
 1522 – 23 April 1586), also known as Nikita Romanovich Zakharyin-Yuriev, who was a prominent boyar of the Tsardom of Russia.
 His grandson Michael I (Tsar 1613-1645) founded the Romanov dynasty of Russian tsars.
 Anastasia and Marfa were the paternal aunts of Tsar Michael I of Russia and the paternal nieces of Tsaritsa Anastasia Romanovna Zakharyina-Yurieva of Russia.